 Our friends at Pomona’s Universal Pectin wanted to share this Sunrise Marmalade recipe with us.
 The recipe is from their book Preserving with Pomona’s Pectin by Allison Carroll Duffy (Fair Winds Press, June 2013).
 The marmalade is slightly spiced with a nice sweetness.
 Think carrot cake and spice cake flavors.

 Allison says, if it’s possible to have a marmalade version of a delectable carrot cake, this is it.
 It’s lightly spiced and lusciously sweet, and when spread generously on dark bread with a bit of butter, this delicious marmalade is a perfect way to greet the morning.

-Prepare calcium water.
+Before You Begin: Prepare calcium water.
 To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.
-Extra calcium water should be stored in the refrigerator for future use.
+Extra calcium water may be stored in the refrigerator for future use.

 TIP: For canning safety, don’t increase the quantity of the carrots in this recipe, and remember to use bottled lemon juice.

 If you have too much fruit and need to get rid of some to meet the required 4-cup quantity, be sure that you remove solids and liquids equally.
 This is very important in maintaining both the proper consistency and proper acidity of the final product.
 Don’t pour off the liquid—instead, remove extra solids and liquids from the measuring cup one spoonful at a time, making an effort to remove liquid spoonfuls and solid spoonfuls in roughly equal quantities.